Zhongbf/typora/英文/Peppa Pig 第一季.md

 Mummy, Can you reas the pirate’s message?
 Hmm!
 This pirate has very bad ==handwriting==.

 The pirate’s handwriting is excellent.
-No, I can’t make it out at all.
+No, I can’t make it out at all. （make out：看出来，听出来）

 The pirate has clearly written,”Follow the arrows!”

 George has found the second clue!
 Sticks in the shape of an arrow!